sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 Deprecated `configure()` method for configuring the associated admin, you MUST call `configureAdmin()` method instead.

+### Sonata\AdminBundle\Admin\Pool

+- `Sonata\AdminBundle\Admin\Pool::setAdminServiceIds()` method has been deprecated.
+You MUST pass service ids as argument 2 to the constructor.
+- `Sonata\AdminBundle\Admin\Pool::setAdminGroups()` method has been deprecated.
+You MUST pass admin groups as argument 3 to the constructor.
+- `Sonata\AdminBundle\Admin\Pool::setAdminClasses()` method has been deprecated.
+You MUST pass admin classes as argument 4 to the constructor.

 UPGRADE FROM 3.83 to 3.84
 =========================